adarshvinayak/Appstore-Analysis/README.md

-# Unlocking App Store Insights: A Data-Driven Exploration
+# Unlocking App Store Insights: A Data-Driven Exploration using SQL

 ### About Apple App Store